Ihor-Omelchenko/shop.co.api/README.md

 # Backend API Documentation

 ## Overview
-This project provides a backend API for managing products and their associated images.
-The API allows clients to:
+This project provides a robust backend API for managing products and their associated images.
+The API offers the following functionalities:
 - Add new products with multiple images.
-- Retrieve products and their images.
+- Retrieve products and their images with support for pagination.
 - Store images in the database as Base64 and provide URLs for accessing them.
+- Delete products along with their associated images.
+- Return data such as total record count for better client-side management.

 ---